 - 4.3.10 Some West Berkshire villages no longer have any bus or rail service, following gradual decline over the last few decades.
 These villages include Aldworth, Ashampstead, Englefield, Fawley, Frilsham, Stanford Dingley, Tidmarsh, Winterbourne and Yattendon, all within the AONB; and Padworth, Sulhamstead and Ufton Nervet in the East Kennet Valley.
 There is no bus service to Mortimer Station. - 4.3.11 The 75 is the only demand responsive service in the district, operating on Fridays.
 West Berkshire Council have previously subsidised demand-responsive transport (DRT), being an early-adopter in 2000.
 However ambitions have outweighed results, and the services have ceased in the intervening years.
 We are keen to explore this type of solution further with advances in technology and higher expectations of instant solutions in recent years.
-We have appointed consultants to advise us on this, to inform future plans.
 Bids for the DfT's Rural Mobility Fund, for DRT serving the lost links mentioned in the previous paragraph, were unsuccessful in 2020.

-- 4.3.12 With limited resources, many bus services are inter-worked with the same vehicles, thus potentially building delays throughout the day.
-Services based in Newbury have been retimed from September 2021 to try and address this. - 4.3.13 On schooldays most morning peak buses continue through Newbury to serve St Bartholomew's and Park House secondary schools, and Newbury College two miles south of the centre.
+- 4.3.12 With limited resources, many Newbury-based bus services are inter-worked with the same vehicles, thus potentially building delays throughout the day.
+These were retimed in September 2021 to improve reliability. - 4.3.13 On schooldays most morning peak buses continue through Newbury to serve St Bartholomew's and Park House secondary schools, and Newbury College two miles south of the centre.
 This does require a number of codes and footnotes in timetables which we strive to present as clearly as possible.
 This is difficult because each service operates a slightly different route to reduce congestion outside each of the educational establishments. - 4.3.14 In recent years, and in particular since 2016, the Council has found that it has had to start operating a number of services itself using accessible minibuses, as the cost of provision from bus operators would have meant that these services were unaffordable.
-Whilst these (and the other section 22 operated services) are usually operated on limited timetables, the Council has recently restarted Saturday operation of service 47, and is awaiting delivery of a new 31-seat low-floor vehicle, due in January 2022, to improve accessibility further.
+Whilst these (and the other section 22 operated services) are usually operated on limited timetables, service 47 operates throughout the day on Mondays to Saturdays.
+A new 33-seat low floor accessible vehicle started operation on this route from September 2022 to prevent vehicle overloads.